HARP DIARY | Mytholmroyd & Stockport

 4. The big day arrives, wonderful music happens, happiness ensues.

 So there you have it!
 The ultimate guide to booking a harpist for your wedding.
 I really hope this helps, if you have any questions, just drop me an email – I’d love to talk through any queries you may have.
+My contact form is here.

 Continue Reading